Division of Hotels and Restaurants

 What is a Catering license?

 A Catering license is a type of food service license that does not offer eating in or delivery/take out.
-It’s generally when you prepare food or drink in one place (a licensed kitchen) in order to serve it at another location (customer’s event).
-Most commonly, you have been hired to prepare certain foods, your services are paid by one individual and you simply take this food to a predetermined location where it is served.
+It’s generally when one prepares food or drink in one place (a licensed kitchen) in order to serve it at another location (customer’s event).
+Most commonly, a caterer has been hired to prepare certain foods and the services are paid by one individual and the caterer simply takes this food to a predetermined location where it is served.
 Food safety requirements for Catering are the same as other fixed food service licenses available from the division.

 Sharing a Licensed Kitchen

 A Caterer may share a kitchen already licensed by the division.
 The caterer must obtain a separate license and is subject to all of the same requirements as the existing establishment.
 A plan review would not be required.

 Exception -If a caterer shares a commercial kitchen permitted by the Department of Agriculture and Consumer Services such as a bakery or grocery or coffee shop, a plan review would be required.

 Exception - If a caterer shares a kitchen permitted by the Department of Health, such as a school or fraternal organization or bar, then the Department of Health would be the permitting agency.

 There are generally three steps to acquiring a food service license with the division: